Mj-Werner/CPE322/lab5/README.md

 ```

 ## Running subcpu.py and pubcpu.py
-In this section, I will show running both the [subcpu.py]() and the [pubcpu.py]() Python files and the information that they send to each other.
-The following is the terminal's outputs
+In this section, I will show running both the [subcpu.py](subcpu.py) and the [pubcpu.py](pubcpu.py) Python files and the information that they send to each other.
+The following is the terminal's output.

 `subcpu.py terminal`
 ```sh